Calasiao: Demographics

+Languages

-The people speak Pangasinan, the dominant language in central Pangasinan.
+The people in Calasiao speak Pangasinan, the dominant language in central Pangasinan.
 Ilocano, Tagalog, and English are also widely spoken.

 Economy

 Calasiao is centrally located in Pangasinan, between Dagupan and San Carlos City, with a major road connecting Calasiao to both cities.
 The town is also connected to Santa Barbara, from where the MacArthur Highway connects to Baguio City and Metro Manila.

 Calasiao has rich farmlands planted mainly with palay or rice, coconuts and mangoes.
 Calasiao also has a lot of fishponds along its rivers and wetlands where fish like bangus (milkfish), pantat (catfish), and tilapia are raised.
 A Coca-Cola Bottlers plant is located in Purok 7 Barangay Bued Calasiao.

-Fast-food chains Jollibee, Chowking, and Gery's Grill all have a branch in the town, while car companies Toyota, Honda, Nissan and Mitsubishi have dealerships in the town.
-The Regency Hotel in Calasiao has become the biggest competitor of the Star Plaza Hotel in Dagupan.
-Dagupeńa, a famous restaurant from Dagupan, has moved to Calasiao.

 In June 2010, Robinsons Malls announced the construction of its 30th mall in this town.
 Robinsons Place Pangasinan is a two-level mall built on a 5.8 ha lot with a gross floor area of 31900 m2 and a gross leasable area of 23000 m2.

 Government

+Local government

 Calasiao, belonging to the third congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 The town hall is located in front of the Roman Catholic convent of San Pedro y San Pablo de Calasiao, the same building as the shrine of Senor Divino Tesoro.
-The current mayor is Mamilyn A. Caramay, who took over the mayoralty post from Joseph Arman C. Bauzon, following his victory in the May 2022 elections.
+The current mayor is Patrick A. Caramat, who took over the mayoralty post from Kevin Roy Macanlalay, following his victory in the May 2025 elections.

-Like other towns in the Philippines, Calasiao is governed by a mayor and vice mayor who are elected to three-year terms.
-The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
-The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the Barangays of Barrios.

 Elected officials

-The town is led by Mayor Mamilyn A. Caramat, Vice Kevin Roy Q. Macanlalay, and eight other councilors.
+The town is currently led by Mayor Patrick A. Caramat, Vice Kevin Roy Q. Macanlalay, and eight other councilors.